2020 Lectures

 Things I Wish I Knew as a PreMed – Dr. April Lu

 Do you think you know all there is to know about being a pre-medical student?
 Do you have your whole life planned out for the next 10 years?
 You might want to think again and hear the perspective of an SFU and Phi Delta Epsilon alumni, and graduate of the 2016 class of UBC Medicine.
-Dr. April Lu, a family medicine physician currently practicing in Vancouver, is going to share all about the things that she wish she knew as a pre-medical student.
+Dr. April Lu, a family medicine physician currently practicing in Vancouver, is going to share all about the things that she wishes she knew as a pre-medical student.
 Hindsight is 20:20, so they say.
 So grab a seat and learn from someone who’s been through it all about what you really need to know as a pre-med.

 The Future of Family Medicine in British Columbia – Dr. Baldev Sanghera